cloudmesh-community/fa18-523-88/project-report/report.md

 With the same images, we can also configure the software to extract the total amount.
 With various amounts on the page as well as shared context(Subtotal vs Total), this example shows the power of the context engine.

-GUI Screen with configuration +@fig:88-guitotal:
++@fig:88-guitotal This is a sample configuration for total.

 ![alt text](images/GUI_TOTAL.PNG){#fig:88-guitotal}